-We have a great team here at Clinical Edge, all focused on bringing you practical education you can use with your patients, to improve your clinical skills, results and confidence.
+We have an outstanding team of highly qualified and experienced Physiotherapists here at Clinical Edge, all focused on bringing you practical education you can use with your patients, to improve your clinical skills, results and confidence.

 David Toomey is an experienced and passionate New Zealand based Senior Physiotherapist with a demonstrated history of working with clients from acute injury management to chronic pain conditions and from weekend warriors to elite performers.
 Motivated and inquisitive, he aims to marry the art and the science of the profession, for better client and professional outcomes.